ProsperLiao/map-navigation/README.md

     - [X] use cocoapods to install the GoogleMaps sdk.
     - [X] add API key with cocoapods-keys plugin for obfuscation.
     - [ ] integrate GoogleMaps view into the app for the simple usage.
+        - get the API key in AppDelegate
+        - use UIViewRepresentable to integrate the GMSMapView into SwiftUI

 - [ ] Add feature that user can tap on the map to select a destination.
 - [ ] `milestone` Add the start button, once it's clicked, navigate to the destination.